Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: A semiempirical rate evolution

 \subsection{Nuclear stellar density}

+The rate of TDEs in a given galaxy depends directly on the density of stars within the SMBH's radius of influence, $r_{\rm inf}$.
+However, the stellar density within $r_{\rm inf}$ is extremely difficult to measure beyond very local galaxies; for a typical TDE host, $r_{\rm inf} \sim 5-50$~pc.
+In this section, we outline our methodology of evolving this density with redshift.

-It is expected from theory of galaxy formation that early-time galaxies would be small and dense relative to their low-redshift counterparts \citep{White1978, Mo1998}.
-This is seen in cosmological simulations \citep{Dubois2021} and observationally confirmed observationally from deep \textit{Hubble Space Telescope} imaging \citep{vanDerWel2014}.
-JWST has now revealed extraordinarily compact systems in the early universe \citep{Baggen2023, Guia2024}, indicating dense stellar environments were not uncommon in the early Universe.
-These very dense systems will have more stars near their central SMBHs which can be disrupted, leading to an enhanced TDE rate at higher redshifts.
+It is expected from theories of galaxy formation that early galaxies would be small and dense relative to their low-redshift counterparts \citep{White1978, Mo1998}.
+This is seen in cosmological simulations \citep{Dubois2021} and has been observationally confirmed by deep \textit{Hubble Space Telescope} imaging \citep{vanDerWel2014}.
+JWST has now revealed extraordinarily compact systems in the early universe \citep{Baggen2023, Guia2024}, indicating that dense stellar environments were not uncommon in the early Universe.
+These very dense systems may have more stars near their central SMBHs which can be disrupted, leading to an enhanced TDE rate at higher redshifts.

-The TDE rate in a given galaxy depends on the density within the radius of influence of the SMBH, $\rho(r_{\rm inf})$, rather than the global galaxy density.
-To calculate this dependence, \citet{Lightman1977} solves the averaged Fokker-Planck equation, effectively calculating the rate of TDEs given a population of stars around an SMBH.
-They find that stars which have low enough angular momentum, $J < J_{\rm min}(E) \sim \sqrt{GMr_t}$ enter the ``loss cone'', and are therefore tidally disrupted.
-This divides TDEs into two regimes, one in which the loss cone is ``full'' and the flux of TDEs is limited by the rate at which the orbits reach $r<r_t$, and one in which the loss cone is ``empty'' and the TDE rate is limited by the angular momentum diffusion into the loss cone.
+As mentioned, the TDE rate in a given galaxy depends on the density within the radius of influence of the SMBH, $\rho(r_{\rm inf})$, rather than the global galaxy density.
+To calculate this dependence, \citet{Lightman1977} solved the averaged Fokker--Planck equation, effectively calculating the TDE rate for a population of stars around an SMBH.
+They find that stars with low enough angular momentum, $J < J_{\rm min}(E) \sim \sqrt{GMr_t}$ enter the ``loss cone'', and are therefore tidally disrupted.
+This divides TDEs into two regimes, one in which the loss cone is ``full'' and the flux of TDEs is limited by the orbital period over which the orbits reach $r<r_t$, and one in which the loss cone is ``empty'' and the TDE rate is limited by the angular momentum diffusion into the loss cone.